-The City of Angeles is infamous for nightmarish traffic.
-And most people would tell you that is because L.A. has a massive population and an infrastructure that requires every citizen to travel by freeway.
+Los Angeles is (in)famous for nightmarish traffic.
+Usually, people will cite the reason as its massive population and infrastructure that requires every citizen to travel by freeway.
 In fact, many people believe it is utterly impossible to live in Los Angeles without a car.
-But the truth is, with a continuously developing transit system, quick access to rental bikes, and new ride share apps, going carless in this city has never been easier.
+However, Los Angeles bike rental options are changing the game – with rideshare apps and easier access to bikes everywhere.
+Simply put, going carless in this city has never been easier.

 Whether you’re moving to L.A. or just deciding whether you can finally give up your wheels, you have plenty of options for getting around.
 Here’s a quick guide to living a full life without spending your entire paycheck on gas.

-First things first: Why would anyone want to be without a car in L.A. to begin with?
+First things first: why would anyone want to be without a car in L.A.?

 Sometimes living without a car isn’t a choice.
 In addition to monthly car and insurance payments, auto owners also deal with insane gas prices and costly parking.
 But whether you or not you choose to go carless, this lifestyle comes with several benefits.